section-engineering-education/engineering-education/content/articles/how-to-handle-navigation-in-flutter/index.md

 # How to handle Navigation in flutter
 ### Introduction
 One of the core concepts in all mobile applications is navigation, it allows a user to move between different pages.
-Navigating to different pages defines the workflow in any mobile application.
-This article will answer the question, how do we move between different pages?
-Using the flutter navigation and routing system.
+Questions like how do we move between different pages will be answered in this article.
 We will be building a simple app that will have an organized Navigation Named route with flutter.
 ### Prerequisites
 Going through this guide Assumes you have an understanding of the basics of programming and a beginner-level knowledge of the flutter framework. the reader must be comfortable with creating a flutter project, basic flutter widgets, and layout in a flutter.
 ### Goal